joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## “The Four Steps To The Epiphany” by Steve Blank

 "The Four Steps To The Epiphany" is a book by Steve Blank that outlines a customer development methodology for startups.
-The book provides a step-by-step guide for startups to build successful products by understanding their customers' needs and wants.
-Here are the four steps outlined in the book:
+The book provides a step-by-step guide for startups to build successful products by understanding their customers' needs and wants:

 1. Customer Discovery: The first step is to identify the target market and understand the needs and wants of potential customers.
 Startups need to talk to potential customers to understand their pain points and validate whether their proposed solution is viable.
 This step involves conducting customer interviews, surveys, and other methods to gain insight into the customer's needs.